Show and Tell: 17 years of great successes and epic fails!

 The truth is: our homeschools wind up looking like us for better or worse.
 I’d say: for better.
 It can’t be helped!
 I have friends who are homeschool parents and both are in the medical field.
 One is a transcriptionist for a laboratory and the other supervises medical tests for P&G products.
 Is it shocking that their three kids are now a doctor and two nurses?
 No. Is it surprising that my kids are into foreign languages, reading, writing, the Internet, and Shakespeare?
 Um, no.

 Indulge what you are good at, right in front of your children, so that they may carry on the family genetic dispositions with even more competence than you had!
 It’s one of the ways we make the world better.
-Play with homeschool philosophies the way your kids play with soccer balls—kick them around, aim them for the goal, pass them off between children, bounce them on your knees, and then take a rest and see if you want to do that again.
+Play with homeschool philosophies the way your kids play with soccer balls—kick them around, aim them for the goal, pass them off between children, and then take a rest and see if you want to do that again.